Computer-Vision-Enabled Worker Video Analysis for Motion Amount Quantification: Motion Amount Quantification and Data Analysis Methodology

 \subsection{Control Limits}

-UCL and LCL are crucial for identifying significant variation decreases.
-The LCL is especially important as it helps us identify whether the process meets appropriate standards or if there is a significant decrease in variation.
-In the current case, the LCL represents the quality of the motion.
-The application of control chart techniques involves two phases: Phase I (offline) and Phase II (online) monitoring.
-To implement this approach, a lengthy video can be strategically partitioned into two parts.
-The first part is designated for offline training, which allows for the establishment of baseline patterns.
-The second part is allocated for online monitoring, enabling real-time evaluation of worker demand levels during operational activities.
+UCL and LCL are identify significant variation.
+The LCL shows if the process meets standards or signals decreased variation.
+The LCL represents motion quality.
+Control chart techniques have two phases: Phase I (offline) and Phase II (online) monitoring.
+A video is split for offline training (establishing baseline patterns) and online monitoring (real-time worker demand evaluation).
+The LCL is defined as zero, describing the minimum possible variation in worker motion.
+In this context, it acts as a baseline threshold to identify frames with no significant motion activity.
+While LCLs are typically used in quality control, here they indicate periods of stillness or negligible motion.